-SportsAid helps the next generation of British sports stars by giving them financial support and recognition during the critical early stages of their careers.
+SportsAid helps the most promising young British athletes by providing them with financial support, recognition and personal development opportunities during the critical early stages of their careers.

 The Prudential RideLondon-Surrey 100 follows the route of London 2012's Olympic road race through closed streets of London and the green hills of Surrey.